AckerlyXu/heima/articles/backup/backup-azure-manage-windows-server-classic.md

 From the **Configure** tab you can select the appropriate storage redundancy option.
 The best time to select the storage redundancy option is right after creating a vault and before any machines are registered to it.

+>[!WARNING]
->[AZURE.WARNING] Once an item has been registered to the vault, the storage redundancy option is locked and cannot be modified.
+> Once an item has been registered to the vault, the storage redundancy option is locked and cannot be modified.

 ![Configure](./media/backup-azure-manage-windows-server-classic/configure.png)

-See this article for more information about [storage redundancy](/documentation/articles/storage-redundancy/).
+See this article for more information about [storage redundancy](../storage/storage-redundancy.md).

 ## Azure Backup agent tasks